 The Blackburn Town Centre BID has the potential to raise £1.5 million over five years to invest in local projects and services under these themes.

-Blackburn BID has been behind many of the major events and initiatives in Blackburn over the last five years and were instrumental in being awarded the overall winner of Great British High Street of the Year in 2016.
+Blackburn BID has been behind many of the major events and initiatives in Blackburn over the last few years and were instrumental in being awarded the overall winner of Great British High Street of the Year in 2016.

-The Blackburn Business Improvement District for Blackburn was approved on 11th November 2013.
+The Blackburn Business Improvement District for Blackburn was initially approved on 11th November 2013.
 A majority of the Business ratepayers in the proposed BID area who voted, voted in favour of the proposal, both by aggregate rateable value and numbers voting.

 Who is a BID member?

 All businesses and organisations within the defined area of the BID with a rateable value of £10,000 or more are required to pay the BID levy each year based on occupancy & the rateable value on the 1st January each year.
-The BID levy in Blackburn is currently 1% of rateable value and is payable in January each year.
+The BID levy in Blackburn is currently 1.25% (second term) of rateable value and is payable in January each year.
 The BID levy is not prorated for part calendar years of occupation.